bbc/bbcrd_vault_collection/README.md

   single-sign-on (SSO) authentication for vault.
 * `bbcrd.ansible_vault.configure_ssh_client_signer` -- Setup a simple SSH
   client certificate signing secrets engine.
+* `bbcrd.ansible_vault.configure_approle_auth` -- Configure an AppRole auth
+  endpoint with roles for each host in an Ansible group for machine auth purposes.
+* `bbcrd.ansible_vault.issue_approle_credentials` -- Issues AppRole credentials
+  (role IDs and secret IDs) to Ansible hosts.
+For use with `bbcrd.ansible_vault.configure_approle_auth`.

 The available modules are: